cyberbotics/webots/docs/guide/tiagopp.md

   SFBool      synchronization       TRUE
   SFBool      selfCollision         FALSE
   MFNode      lidarSlot             []
-  MFNode      endEffectorRightSlot  TiagoGripper { name "right" }
+  SFNode      endEffectorRightSlot  TiagoGripper { name "right" }
-  MFNode      endEffectorLeftSlot   TiagoGripper { name "left" }
+  SFNode      endEffectorLeftSlot   TiagoGripper { name "left" }
 }
 ```
 > **File location**: "[WEBOTS\_HOME/projects/robots/pal\_robotics/tiagopp/protos/Tiagopp.proto]({{ url.github_tree }}/projects/robots/pal_robotics/tiagopp/protos/Tiagopp.proto)"

 #### Tiagopp Field Summary

-- `endEffectorRightSlot`: Extends the right arm with new nodes (such as the `TiagoRightHey5` for example).
+- `endEffectorRightSlot`: Extends the right arm with a new node (such as the `TiagoRightHey5` for example).
-- `endEffectorLeftSlot`: Extends the left arm with new nodes (such as the `TiagoLeftHey5` for example).
+- `endEffectorLeftSlot`: Extends the left arm with a new node (such as the `TiagoLeftHey5` for example).

 ### Sample